captain-pool/prev-2-captain-pool.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a Machine Learning Engineer at [Weights and Biases](https://wandb.ai).
+I'm an incoming CS PhD student at Boston University advised by [Prof. Edward Chien](https://www.bu.edu/cs/profiles/edchien/).
 I recieved my Bachelor's Degree in Computer Science and Engineering from [Netaji Subhash Engineering College](https://nsec.ac.in).
 Currently, I am based out of [Kolkata](https://goo.gl/maps/JezzqBHDZnpeonq5A).
 I'm also an independent researcher, interested in exploring complicated problems in geometric and topological data processing.

 When I'm not working, you can find me flying ✈️  in Microsoft Flight Simulator.